 About

-Rachel holds an MFA from Columbia University and an M.Ed from Boston University.
-She is also the author of East Winds, a memoir showing her external and internal journeys to wrestle with what marriage means while backpacking through South America, Asia, and Europe as a millennial newlywed—unsure if she believes in marriage, let alone the lofty Mormon ideal of eternal marriage.
+Rachel is also the author of East Winds, a memoir showing her external and internal journeys to wrestle with what marriage means while backpacking through South America, Asia, and Europe as a millennial newlywed—unsure if she believes in marriage, let alone the lofty Mormon ideal of eternal marriage.

 Rachel takes pleasure in unconventional journeys.
 She specializes in creative nonfiction, historical fiction, ghostwriting, and curriculum design.
 In addition, she co-founded KLEIO, a family story writing service.
+After a decade in Boston, she is currently based in the Bay Area.

 Pronouns: she/her/hers